aws/amazon-vpc-resource-controller-k8s/docs/restart-recovery-and-ip-reuse.md

 If they match, Init restores the stable instance and trunk state.
 If they do not match, the checkpoint is not consumed.

+Checkpoints without the primary ENI identity use the EC2 fallback once and are rewritten.
+IP and prefix cleanup never deletes an ENI while that identity is unknown.

 ### 4.2 Branch-state verification